 When is your rest day?
 And are you really resting or simply not cycling?
 Overtraining syndrome is most commonly caused by lack of recovery, so ditch the DIY and head to the sofa.
 If you’re compelled to exercise on your rest day consider active recovery; this should be no more than 30 minutes of very easy pedalling.

 Athletes focused on one discipline (like cycling) are most prone to overtraining.
 Consider cross-training by introducing other forms of exercise to your regime and take the load off your legs.
 Swimming, yoga or strength work are great ways to increase performance and avoid overtraining.

 5. Eat Sufficiently:

 Every rider thinks they could lose a few kg and climb faster.
 However, if you’re training lots, your body need calories.
 Ensure you’re eating sufficiently including all the major macronutrients.
-Consider using a calorie counter app like MyFitnessPal or we prefer LifeSum.
-The latter manages your protein, fat and carb intake to help balance calories between food groups.
+Don't avoid carbs and ensure you prioritise your protein intake.

 What To Do If You’re Overtraining